 Figure 3 Gilbert’s system operation of two-queen colonies for ten-frame shallow super operation: OQ = old queen; NQ = new queen; HS = honey store; ds = double screen; x = excluder; e = entrance:

-(a) strong single-queen colony using good previous season queen (OQ) and built early in the season;
+(a) strong single-queen colony is established using a good previous season queen (OQ) and is built early in the season;

 (b) the colony is split, a new queen is introduced to the upper unit above a double screen and lower unit is supered above excluder to facilitate expansion;

 (c) the two-queen unit is further supered and dynamically operated during honey flows; and